thkoch2001/tvlfyi_depot/web/tvl/blog/2024-02-tvix-update.md

 implemented the context-related builtins, and added more unit tests that verify string context behaviour of various builtins.

-## Strings as bstr
+## Strings as byte strings

-C++ Nix uses C-style zero-terminated strings internally - however, until recently, Tvix has used Rust `String` and `str` for string values.
-Since those are required to be valid utf-8, we haven't been able to properly represent all the string values that Nix supports.
+C++ Nix uses C-style zero-terminated strings internally - however, until recently, Tvix has used standard Rust strings for string values.
+Since those are required to be valid UTF-8, we haven't been able to properly represent all the string values that Nix supports.

 We recently converted our internal representation to byte strings, which allows us to treat a `Vec<u8>` as a "string-like" value.